 How to conduct refined mouse handling

 Traditionally, mice are picked up by the base of the tail to be moved for cage change, exams, or procedures.
-Now, evidence shows that picking mice up with tunnels or cupped hands is an important, impactful 3Rs refinement.
+Now, evidence shows that picking mice up with tunnels, huts or cupped hands is an important, impactful 3Rs refinement.

 When to use tunnel handling vs. cupping?